 On October 15, 2000, the first edition of Holistic Primary Care rolled off the presses at Democrat Printing & Lithography in Little Rock, Arkansas, and into 60,000 doctors’ offices across the country.

-Personally, I was exploring vegetarian living at the time, reading a lot about vitamins and herbs, and fascinated by things like acupuncture, hypnosis, Ayurveda, and Tibetan medicine.
+At the time, I was exploring vegetarian living, and reading a lot about vitamins and herbs.
+I was fascinated by things like acupuncture, hypnosis, Ayurveda, and Tibetan medicine.
 So were a lot of my friends.

 “Someone ought to do a publication for doctors about holistic medicine,” I thought, as I sat through yet another tedious session on pharma fixes for lifestyle diseases.

 Wake Up Calls

 Fast forward to the 1990s.
 Times they were a’changin’.
 At least they seemed to be.

 In January 1992, the New England Journal of Medicine published a letter entitled “Physicians and Healers—Unwitting Partners in Healthcare.”
 In it, Raymond H. Murray and Arthur J. Rubel, urged physicians to wake up to the fact that millions of Americans were seeking out “alternative medicine.”

 With the alarmed tone of parents who find weed in their child’s dresser, Murray and Rubel wrote, “Most physicians are unaware of its popularity, much less that many of their own patients are also being cared for by practitioners of alternative medicine.”
 They also note that, “there are good reasons to believe that alternative medicine has many adherents among all social classes.”